seapath/seapath-installer/README.md

 https://calamares.euroquis.nl/

 # Release notes
+## Version 1.2.1
+* Fix segfault when no partitions are on the selected disk

 ## Version 1.2.0
 * Fix slideshow image display
 * Add bmap support for SEAPATH Debian images